elotroalex/chiens/_texts/translation.md

 - my Black people, of all colors,
 - carved in fresh butter
 - carved in achiote
-- carved, oh joy, in full on white
+- carved, oh joy, in full-on white
 - and we will not recognize them there, poets or Antichrists,
 - famous executioners
 - the blackest night is coming